Penang State Executive Council

-The Penang State Executive Council is the executive authority of the state government of Penang, a Malaysian state.
-Led by the Chief Minister, the head of government who is appointed by Penang's head of state, the Governor, the Executive Council also comprises between four and ten other State Assemblymen from the Penang State Legislative Assembly, as well as the State Secretary, the State Legal Adviser and the State Financial Officer.
+The Penang State Executive Council is the executive branch of the Penang state government.
+It is headed by the chief minister, who is appointed by the governor, Penang's head of state.
+The council also comprises between four and ten other members of the Penang State Legislative Assembly, along with ex officio civil servants – namely the state secretary, the state legal adviser and the state financial officer.

-While being smaller in size, the Penang State Executive Council is analogous in structure and role to the Malaysian Federal Cabinet.
-As federal and state responsibilities differ, there are a number of portfolios that differ between the federal and state governments.
-The Executive Council is collectively responsible to the Penang State Legislative Assembly.
+While smaller in size, the Penang State Executive Council is similar in structure and function to the Malaysian federal cabinet.
+Federal and state responsibilities vary, resulting in portfolios that vary between the two levels of government.
+The Executive Council is collectively accountable to the Penang State Legislative Assembly.

 Structure of government

-Appointment of the Executive
+Appointment of the executive

-The Chief Minister, as Penang's head of government, must be appointed by the Governor of Penang (Malay: Yang di-Pertua Negeri Pulau Pinang) on the basis that the former commands the confidence of a majority of the State Assemblymen in the Penang State Legislative Assembly.
-On the advice of the Chief Minister, the Governor shall form the Penang State Executive Council by appointing "not more than ten nor less than four other members" from among the State Assemblymen.
+The chief minister, as Penang's head of government, must be appointed by the governor of Penang (Malay: Yang di-Pertua Negeri Pulau Pinang) on the basis that the former commands the confidence of a majority of the state assemblymen in the Penang State Legislative Assembly.
+On the advice of the chief minister, the governor shall form the Penang State Executive Council by appointing "not more than ten nor less than four other members" from among the state assemblymen.

-Aside from the Executive Council, the Governor shall also appoint another three executive officers, namely the State Secretary, the State Legal Adviser and the State Financial Officer.
+Aside from the Executive Council, the governor shall also appoint another three executive officers, namely the state secretary, the state legal adviser and the state financial officer.